18 volt Cordless Drill

-RV Tips - Tricks to make RVing easier!!
+RV Tips and Tricks to make RVing easier!!

-We have come across a lot of little tips and tricks during our five years of RVing, and I thought I'd share a few here.
+We have come across a lot of little tips and tricks since we started RVing, and I thought I'd share a few here.
 These

 are little things we've come across or come up with, and hopefully they can help you or even inspire you to come up with your